Home » Comparison » Baking Powder vs Cream of Tartar: How Do They Compare?

 If you don’t use baking powder, your baked goods will still taste good, but they won’t fluff since the chemical processes needed for that to happen won’t take place.

-The same goes when leaving out cream of tartar.
+The same goes when leaving out the cream of tartar.
 Your desserts will still taste fantastic, even if they aren’t as fluffy as you want.
-Also, if you’re making meringue, remember that the peaks might crumble.

 Conclusion

-Overall, the fundamental distinction between baking powder and cream of tartar seems to be that baking powder contains cream of tartar and baking soda!
-So sharing the same ingredient makes them both leavening agents.
+Overall, the fundamental distinction between baking powder and cream of tartar is that baking powder contains cream of tartar and baking soda!
+So, sharing the same ingredient makes them both leavening agents.

 However, creating air bubbles in the dough isn’t cream of tartar’s only specialty.
 This powder also acts as a stabilizer and prevents sugar from crystallizing.